The Parthenon Marbles

 Removal of pieces of the Parthenon: The 'Elgin Marbles'

-Tourists and archeologists have removed pieces from the Acropolis over the centuries (tourists have often carried off small marble splinters and pebbles scattered over the Acropolis mount, an act which is now illegal).
-In the past, French and British antiquity specialists and hobbyists, along with art dealers and smugglers, have competed aggressively in taking pieces out of Greece and into museums (or private collections) in their respective countries.
-In the past these forces have sought to make their home capitols the "center of the art world" which meant acquiring as much original Greek art (versus Roman copies) as possible, since the Greek artists of the ancient world are continually lauded as the best and most advanced in skill.
+Tourists and archaeologists have removed pieces from the Acropolis over the centuries.
+Tourists, in particular, often carried off small marble splinters and pebbles scattered across the Acropolis mount (an act that is now illegal).
+In earlier times, French and British antiquarians, collectors, and art dealers—both legitimate and illicit—competed aggressively to extract artifacts from Greece and transport them to museums or private collections in their respective countries.
+These efforts were often driven by a desire to make their national capitals the "center of the art world," which meant acquiring as much original Greek art as possible (as opposed to Roman copies).
+Ancient Greek artists have long been praised as the most skilled and innovative of the classical world, further fueling this cultural rivalry.

-Elgin took claim to approximately half of the then surviving statuary at the Acropolis through an arrangement with the Ottomans.
-Elgin was 32 years old and a British representative to Constantinople at a perfect moment in time because the Sultan had just reclaimed a large part of Ottoman land and influence due to the defeat of Napoleon's forces in Egypt by the British.
-When Elgin sought an Ottoman "firman" (a royal permit) to investigate the Acropolis, it was issued to him.
-Previously, Elgin had hired an art team to record through drawings and measurements the structures of the famous location, but he had been barred from even going up on the mount.
+Elgin claimed approximately half of the surviving statuary at the Acropolis through an arrangement with the Ottoman authorities.
+At the time, he was 32 years old and serving as the British ambassador to Constantinople, positioned at a favorable moment in history: the Sultan had recently regained substantial Ottoman territory and influence following the British defeat of Napoleon’s forces in Egypt.
+When Elgin requested an Ottoman firman (a royal permit) to investigate the Acropolis, it was granted.
+Initially, he had only hired a team of artists and architects to record the site through drawings and measurements, as he had been prohibited from even ascending the Acropolis mount.

-Elgin's efforts to move the objects which he had crated back to Britain had to circumvent a number of problems (besides the Dizdar and the occasional angry protests of Athenians who had little power to stop what was happening).
-One ship loaded with pieces sank, only to have the crates eventually raised and sent along their way in a different ship*.
-During this time, Elgin had to contrive favors from British military craft to carry boxes onward to Britain, something frought with difficulties since Britain and France were in a continual state of conflict on the Mediterranean.
-Some crates went to Malta and stayed there for years, and boxes that reached Britain were stored in various places, including Elgin's friend's homes.
+Transporting the crated sculptures to Britain presented numerous challenges.
+In addition to navigating opposition from the local Ottoman official (the Dizdar) and the occasional angry protests of Athenians who had little power to stop what was happening, Elgin faced logistical difficulties.
+One ship carrying the crates sank, though the cargo was eventually recovered and transferred to another vessel.* During this period, Elgin had to contrive favors from British military ships to carry the sculptures, a complicated task amid ongoing conflict between Britain and France in the Mediterranean.
+Some crates ended up stranded in Malta for years, while others that reached Britain were stored in various locations, including the homes of Elgin’s friends.

 There are accounts of contemporary opposition to what Elgin was doing.
 When his men removed a Caryatid from the porch of the Erechtheion, Greeks in Athens rioted, and this may be why the other five figures were not also likewise taken (the one that was taken is at the British Museum, page and image here).
 Even men working for Elgin had second-thoughts about what they were doing, and in particular the Italian painter Giovanni Battista Lusieri (page at Scotland National Galleries), who was employed as a supervisor by Elgin, characterized it as a "barbarism."
 Lusieri later lived in Athens, near the Acropolis, until his death in 1821.